killerrings/Handwritten-digit-recognition-deployment/README.md

 # Handwritten-digit-recognition-deployment
-This is deploying your keras model on mnist dataset on web

 • This repository consists of files required to deploy a **Keras** model created with **Tensorflowjs** on Github platform.

 • If you want to check the deployed model, click on the following link: